 Silver backed off a bit this week.
 That sounds boring until you look at the actual numbers.

-A year ago silver was in the low $30s.
-Even after this pullback, it is still up well over 100% year over year.
+A year ago silver was much lower.
+Even after this pullback, sellers are still paying close attention.
 That is why people who ignored the silver drawer in the dining room are suddenly asking questions.

 What moved the market this week